CANADIAN RED CROSS TRAINING PARTNER

-Canadian Red Cross Advanced First Aid training for fire applicants, industrial responders, remote workers, and students building toward higher-level responder training.
+Canadian Red Cross Advanced First Aid (AFA) training in Calgary for fire department applications, advanced industrial first aid attendants, and students building toward professional responder certification.

 Canadian Red Cross Training Partner.
-Public courses in Calgary, with select Leduc dates and private onsite training available across Alberta.
+Public courses in Calgary with private onsite options across Alberta.

-Choose an available Advanced First Aid course date below.
+Choose an available course date below.
 Registration is completed through our secure scheduling system.

 Quick Course Details